PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-40. Pelomon rethought
+40. Pelomon developed by Imran Haque, PhD.

 .
 .

-I suppose a guy like Imran S. Haque, PhD, by training, an engineer and computer scientist, focusing on machine learning and fast, scalable code, by interest a computational biologist, with interests in (epi)genetics, structural biology and biophysics, and drug discovery, will solve the problems discussed here sooner or later, or eventually has solved those already:
+Imran S. Haque, PhD, by training, an engineer and computer scientist, focusing on machine learning and fast, scalable code, by interest a computational biologist, with interests in (epi)genetics, structural biology and biophysics, and drug discovery, has developed a project which could be very helpful to use it for scientific purposes.
+Haque's project has also a great potential to be used as a basis for collaborative public software and hardware development.

 .
 .